 At RISS our Foundation Years consist of Grades 6, 7 and 8 (ages 11 to 14 years).
 This is a very exciting and precious time in a young person's life.
 It is also a period of transition as students move into secondary school and adolescence.
-At RISS, we recognise that each student will experience this new journey differently.
+At RISS, we recognise that each student will experience this journey differently.
 Our core values of Relationships, Respect, Courage and Responsibility stand at the centre of our practice.
-We aim to provide an environment and opportunities where students can feel comfortable and confident in their learning, and social and emotional development.
+We aim to provide an environment and opportunities where students can feel comfortable and confident in their learning as well as their social and emotional development.

 In an inquiry-based setting, we strive for our students to take an active role in their learning.
 The Foundation Years is a creative programme where students follow a range of subjects that enable them to enter the Middle Years as well-rounded and balanced individuals.
-In an international school with more than 70 different nationalities, we celebrate diversity.
-Our students all have potential, and bring their gifts and talents.
-We aim to provide opportunities to develop these in various settings: pastoral programme, foreign/heritage language Programme, Learning Diversity programme, extra-curricular activities and also our classrooms.
+In an international school with more than 70 different nationalities represented, we celebrate diversity.
+Our students all have potential, and bring their own gifts and talents.
+We aim to provide opportunities to develop these in various settings: pastoral programme, foreign/heritage language programme, learning diversity programme, extra-curricular activities and also within and outside classrooms.